-In some circumstances, it may be desirable for administrators to configure policies that apply a "blocked" flag to some requests.
+In some circumstances, it may be desirable for administrators configure policies that apply a "blocked" flag to some requests.
 Such policies are not used for enforcement.
 Instead, they can be used to highlight types of Internet activity that are of interest to the organization in reports.
-However, this can lead to unintended side-effects
+This can lead to unintended side-effects.